Enroll and Pay for Training

-Unfortunately, not all that long ago many people with disabilities were relegated to institutions, hospitals and mental health facilities where, at best, their basic needs were met and at worst, they were crowded, neglected and abused.
-They were separated from their families, who often were unable to provide adequate care, and rarely, if ever, thought to have talents and competencies that might allow them to live in and contribute to their communities.
+Unfortunately, not that long ago in history, many people with disabilities were relegated to institutions, hospitals, and mental health facilities.
+At best, their basic needs were met.
+At worst, they were crowded, neglected, and abused.
+They were separated from their families, who often were unable to provide adequate care.
+Rarely, if ever, were they thought to have talents and competencies that might allow them to live in and contribute to their communities.

-One result was the Pineland (Community) Consent Decree, which covered about 1,000 people who had been involuntarily committed to Pineland on or after July 3, 1975, and set rigorous standards for treatment, both at Pineland and for class members in the community.
-Another result was the Augusta Mental Health Institute Consent Decree (AMHI Consent Decree) which required the State of Maine to establish and maintain a comprehensive mental health system based on the needs of people with mental illness.
+One result was the Pineland Community Consent Decree, which covered about 1,000 people who had been involuntarily committed to Pineland on or after July 3, 1975.
+It set rigorous standards for treatment, both at Pineland and for class members in the community.
+Another result was the Augusta Mental Health Institute Consent Decree (AMHI Consent Decree), which required the State of Maine to establish and maintain a comprehensive mental health system based on people’s needs with mental illness.

-OHI began with two residential homes offering support services to people with disabilities — mental illness, intellectual disabilities or both — and provided them the opportunity to set goals, make choices, and live and work within their communities.
+In 1979, she founded the nonprofit Opportunity Housing, Inc., now called OHI.
+OHI’s history began with two residential homes offering support services to people with disabilities, mental illness, intellectual disabilities, or both.
+OHI allowed them to set goals, make choices, and live and work within their communities.

-After 40 years of success and growth, OHI today supports nearly 600 people with disabilities in their own homes or apartments, or in one of OHI’s staffed houses and in the community, through a variety of services.
-With OHI support, people with disabilities volunteer in hospitals, fire departments, animal shelters, churches and synagogues, proving that everyone has the potential to be more independent and assets to their community if given the chance — and the right combination of support services.
+After 40 years of success and growth, OHI today supports nearly 600 people with disabilities in their own homes, apartments, one of OHI’s staffed houses, and the community through various services.
+With OHI’s support, people with disabilities volunteer in hospitals, fire departments, animal shelters, and places of worship.
+This proves that everyone has the potential to be more independent and assets to their community if given a chance and the right combination of support services.